Walsall FIS offers up-to-date information,

 The Free Early Years Entitlement offers free places to children from the term following their 3rd birthday until they reach compulsory school age.
 If you are already offering places, or are interested in doing so, this page details the most frequently asked questions.
 All guidance and forms referred to are available by visiting our Free Early Years Entitlement Resources page.

-The table below shows the weeks you will be funded for this term.
+The table below shows the weeks you will be funded for this funding period.

 |Funding Week||Week Commencing|